Abdelrhman22/Mvv-FakeStoreApp/README.md

 # Mvv-FakeStoreApp (MVVM with Clean Architecture)

-Sample GitHubRepositories app that follow android latest MVVM with Clean Architecture.
+Sample app that follow android latest MVVM with Clean Architecture.
 We Applying Caching layer to secure user network quota, and force refresh data .

 MVVM with